Active Prompt Learning with Vision-Language Model Priors: Introduction

-Unlike previous methods focused on fully utilizing VLM priors for prompt learning, we leverage them to select informative data.
+In contrast to previous model-centric approaches~\citep{zhou2022learning,zhu2023prompt}, we adopt a data-centric perspective by explicitly leveraging VLM priors to select informative data.
 In this context, active learning offers an alternative by prioritizing the labeling of the most informative images with minimal budgets.
-Recently, active prompt learning has been proposed~\cite{bang2024active}, revealing that class-balanced data selection is key to mitigate the imbalanced knowledge of VLMs.
-However, this approach merely adheres to the conventional few-shot datasets, disregarding rather than leveraging VLMs.
-To address this, we propose an efficient active prompt learning for VLMs, which incorporates a class-guided clustering and a selective querying.
+Recent work on active prompt learning~\citep{bang2024active} highlights that class-balanced data selection is crucial for mitigating the inherent imbalanced knowledge within VLMs.
+However, this approach merely adheres to the conventional few-shot datasets, disregarding the opportunity to fully utilize VLM priors.
+In contrast, we fully exploit VLM priors through our proposed class-guided clustering and selective querying methods.

 For a class-guided clustering, we leverage the pre-trained image and text encoder of VLMs.
-In detail, we first derive class-guided features by averaging two components: (i) image features from the image encoder and (ii) text features computed as a weighted sum of each class's text features, with weights based on similarity scores to the image features.
-We then apply $K$-means clustering~\cite{macqueen1967some} on these class-guided features to achieve balanced data selection across clusters.
-While traditional active learning often encounters the cold-start problem due to a lack of reliable methods to evaluate data in the initial round~\cite{mahmood2021low,chen2023making}, our cluster-balanced acquisition function provide the benefit of a warm-start.
-However, diversity-focused acquisitions may inefficiently allocate budget to data in which VLMs are already confident.
+In detail, we first derive class-guided features by concatenating two components: (i) image features from the image encoder and (ii) text features computed as a weighted sum of each class's text features, with weights based on similarity scores to the image features.
+We then apply $K$-means clustering~\citep{macqueen1967some} on these class-guided features to achieve balanced data selection across clusters.
+While traditional active learning often encounters the cold-start problem due to a lack of reliable methods to evaluate data in the initial round~\citep{mahmood2021low,chen2023making}, our cluster-balanced acquisition function provide the benefit of a warm-start.
+However, purely diversity-focused acquisitions may inefficiently allocate budgets to data in which VLMs are already confident.

 To address this issue, we introduce a budget-saving selective querying based on adaptive class-wise thresholds.
-Since VLMs often exhibit substantial variance in confidence across different downstream tasks and even among individual classes~\cite{bang2024active}, we implement adaptive class-wise thresholds without adding extra hyperparameters.
-Specifically, we assign pseudo-labels to the data selected by the class-balanced acquisition when their confidence scores exceed the relevant threshold.
-Consequently, we can conserve budget in each round rather than exhausting it entirely.
+Since VLMs often exhibit substantial variance in confidence across different downstream tasks and even among individual classes~\citep{bang2024active}, we implement adaptive class-wise thresholds without adding extra hyperparameters.
+Specifically, we assign pseudo-labels to the data selected by the class-balanced acquisition when their confidence scores exceed the corresponding threshold.
+As a result, we can conserve budget in each round rather than exhausting it entirely.